envato/jquery-exposer/README.md

 * `npm install`

-run `grunt` to watch for files for changes and run the CoffeeScript compilation and tests
+run `grunt` to watch for file changes and run the CoffeeScript compilation and tests